willsmillie/parmesan-dreams-ep-nft/README.md

 This project is demonstration of how one can create an interactive NFT music player.

-For a no-code solution, checkout [https://designer.nfttoolk.it](the interactive designer on designer.nfttoolk.it)
+For a no-code solution, checkout [the interactive designer on designer.nfttoolk.it](https://designer.nfttoolk.it)

 ## Setup